prototypefund/Digital_Bargeld-docs/api-mint.rst

   :status 404: the mint does not recognize the denomination key as belonging to the mint, or it has expired
   :resheader Content-Type: application/json
   :>json string error: the value is "unknown entity referenced" :>json string paramter: the value is "denom_pub"

+  **Failure response: Unsupported or invalid wire format**

+  :status 404: the mint does not recognize the wire format (unknown type or format check fails)
+  :resheader Content-Type: application/json
+  :>json string error: the value is "unknown entity referenced" :>json string paramter: the value is "wire"